About WCO Spectrum

 WCO Spectrum and its principals have deep experience in education, telecommunications and finance.

 Mr. Winnick is an American financier and philanthropist with a global investment career spanning more than three decades.
 Mr. Winnick has sourced in excess of 100 billion dollars to fund transformative technologies and corporate innovation, providing capital and counsel to dozens of companies in a wide range of industries, including Telecommunications, Healthcare, Construction and Building Materials, Real Estate, Technology and IT Services, Media and Financial Services.
 Mr. Winnick founded Global Crossing and Asia Global Crossing, which built the first privately owned undersea cable network beneath the Atlantic and Pacific Oceans, creating a 130,000-mile fiber optic network connecting continents and countries around the world.
-Before forming Winnick & Company in 1985, Mr. Winnick was a senior executive at Drexel Burnham Lambert in its high yield and convertible bond group during a transformative period for corporate finance and Wall Street.
+The Winnick Family Foundation has donated endowments and scholarships to many educational institutions and scholarships to many educational institutions, some of which are Stanford, Brown, Columbia, Long Island, Syracuse, Tufts, UCLA, Hebrew, LAUSD universities.

-Carl Katerndahl is responsible for all day-to-day operations of the firm.
+Carl Katerndahl is responsible for the strategic direction of the company and involved with capital raising.
 Mr. Katerndahl has over 30 years of financial services experience.
 In his early career he held portfolio management and investment Advisory roles at Morgan Stanley, Smith Barney and Merrill Lynch and then worked for Gordon Getty where he was a founder of the forward funds and Re-flow.
 They subsequently were sold to Nuveen and eventually to TIAA.
 Mr. Katerndahl ascended in the organization to run all distribution for the trillion dollar asset manager.
 He served on both TIAA and Nuveen’s executive leadership team and was CEO of the broker dealer.

 Senior Vice President